zarasash/videoasset/README.md

 ✅ Helps identify top-performing assets, brands, and platforms for content optimization<br />

-<h2>This project is based on a simulated real-world use case. <br />
+<h2>📝 Disclaimer</h2>
-  All dataset names and identifiers have been anonymized.</h2>
+This project demonstrates a generalized data pipeline inspired by common analytics patterns.
+It does not use any proprietary code, datasets, or confidential logic.<br />

 ## Process Walk-Through: